escowles/recipes/_posts/2023-08-06-chicken-biryani.md

 2/12/2023: much closer with current mods, but overspiced and missing something at the same time. reducing chili powder, adding some garlic and cumin, and updating instructions a bit.

+09/02/2024: made this again last night and it was good other than needing to add more water to get the rick to finish cooking (i've fixed the recipe). we also talked about the flavor profile needing something, and here are some things that might help:
+* using basmati rice instead of whatever rice i have on hand
+* adding some chicken stock instead of some of water
+* saffron
+* turmeric
+* anise
+* adding some eggplant, peas, chickpeas, or other veggies